-Real ground vibration wave traces from a seismograph, like the one at left, don't look anything like the simple, regularly-varying sine and cosine waves discussed on the page, Vibration 101.
+Real ground vibration wave traces from a seismograph, like the one at left, don't look very much like the simple, regularly-varying sine and cosine waves discussed in the CVDG's chapter, Vibration 101.
 Vibration waves are usually much more complex.
 However, ground vibration seismograph traces can be analyzed mathematically to reveal a complex sum of waves of different frequencies, intensities, and phase relationships (i.e. relative positions of wave peaks in the various components).

 Waves and Frequencies

-A plot of "amplitude" ("intensity" or "volume") vs. time for a single piano note sound (a vibration wave in air) is shown at right.
+A graph of "amplitude" ("intensity" or "volume") on the vertical axis vs. time on the horizontal axis, for a single piano note sound (a vibration wave in air) lasting about two seconds, is shown at right.
 The sound wave starts when the note is struck, oscillating rapidly and fading away over time, as shown in the graphic.
 A well-tuned piano or a tuning fork will have most of its volume at the main ("fundamental") frequency for the note.
 We could simply count the number of the largest "peaks" occurring in one second in this graphic to get a good approximation of the fundamental frequency of the note, in cycles per second (Hertz, Hz).

 One way of getting at some frequency information from a vibration is to use what is basically a measuring technique, much like that described above for the piano note.
 One simply looks at the largest peak in the vibration intensity vs. time plot like the one at the top of the page, measures its width in fractions of a second at the baseline of the waveform (i.e. between the adjacent points where the intensity is zero), then calculates 1 divided by this width (the "inverse" of the width) to calculate the number of such waves which one could "fit" in one second.
 This number approximates the frequency of the largest peak.

-Seismograph software does this kind of calculation to give what is called a "zero crossing frequency" ("ZC frequency").1 Indeed, the frequency numbers indicated on seismograph data reports are usually ZC frequencies, since they are available even when waveform data do not exist for a more complete analysis.
-The ZC frequency can be reasonably accurate for simple waveforms with sine-like shapes having few frequency components.
-It can be quite inaccurate for complex waveforms like those from ground vibration, especially when the largest peak is distorted in shape due to the overlap of multiple frequency components.
+Seismograph software does this kind of calculation to give what is called a "zero crossing frequency" ("ZC frequency").
+Indeed, the frequency numbers indicated on seismograph data reports are usually ZC frequencies, since they are available even when waveform data do not exist for a more accurate and complete analysis.
+The ZC frequency can be reasonably accurate for simple waveforms with sine-like shapes (like those shown at left for sine (blue) and cosine (green) waves) having few frequency components.
+It can be quite inaccurate for complex waveforms like those from ground vibration, especially when the largest peak is distorted in shape from that of a pure sine wave, due to the overlap of multiple frequency components.

 Fast Fourier Transform Frequencies